QuantEcon/lecture-python.myst/lectures/re_with_feedback.md

 But note that since
 $y_0 = \begin{bmatrix} m_0 \cr p_0 \end{bmatrix}$ and $m_0$
-is given to us an an initial condition, it has to be $p_0$ that does all the adjusting to satisfy this equation.
+is given to us an an initial condition,  $p_0$ has to do all the adjusting to satisfy this equation.

-Sometimes this situation is described by saying that while $m_0$ is truly a **state** variable, $p_0$ is a **jump** variable that is free to adjust at $t=0$ in order to satisfy the equation.
+Sometimes this situation is described by saying that while $m_0$ is truly a **state** variable, $p_0$ is a **jump** variable that must adjust at $t=0$ in order to satisfy the equation.

 Thus, in a nutshell the unique value of the vector $y_0$ for which the paths of $y_t$ do not diverge must have second component